blaenk/site/content/notes/git.md

 Commits can be deleted or even reordered during an interactive rebase by deleting or rearranging the lines.

 The `@` symbol is an alias for `HEAD`.

+## Rebasing

+In a rebase, the definition of "theirs" and "ours" flips compared to their definition in a merge because the frame of reference becomes the branch onto which we're rebasing, which becomes "ours" and the changes being rebased on top become "theirs".